philip-bbaale/Photography-Portforlio/README.md

 project setup instructions:Photography Portfolio
 Use the box model to lay out the presentation of your photography portfolio from the Floats exercise.
 Give each photo a border, and give each column a different background color.

-link to live site on GitHub Pages: null.
+link to live site on GitHub Pages: https://scrupycoco.github.io/Photography-Portforlio/

 copyright and license information:________